AI in Medicine: Inclusion and Equity

 Engaging physicians, scientists, public health professionals, humanists, ethicists, technologists, policy leaders, activists, legal professionals, non-profits, funders, patients, and the larger community, we plan to focus on the hope, the hype, the promise, the peril of AI in medicine, with a specific focus on equity and inclusion.
 Topics will include (but are not limited to): demystifying the ABCs of AI and ML (machine learning); the current realities of poverty in America; the need and importance of improving the evidence base through data diversity; neutralizing the algorithmic bias and related problems; the barriers and challenges; the possible power of AI/ML in Medicine.

-*Subsidized general admission is on an honor system basis.
+*Subsidized general admission is if you'd like to attend and cannot afford the General Admission.
+It's on an honor system basis.
 We trust you to select the payment option that is most appropriate for you.
-Early bird registration is available through July 22nd.

 Click here or on the "Register" tab to register.